end-4/dots-hyprland/README.md

    ```bash
    bash <(curl -s "https://end-4.github.io/dots-hyprland-wiki/setup.sh")
    ```
-   - Manually install, other distros and more:
+   - Manual install, other distros and more:
      - See the [Wiki](https://end-4.github.io/dots-hyprland-wiki/en/i-i/01setup/).
    - If you'd like to suggest fixes or maybe a new widget, feel free to [open an issue](https://github.com/end-4/dots-hyprland/issues/new/choose)!
 </details>